Patterns

 Using a component with a slot section

-If a composition is fetched via the API, any slot sections of component patterns will be flattened out and the components that are placed inside of the slot section will be siblings to the components that are placed directly in the slot of the component pattern.
+If a composition is fetched via the API, any slot sections will be flattened out and the components that are placed inside of the slot section will be siblings to the components that are placed directly in the slot of the component or composition pattern.
 Therefore no code changes are needed to support slot sections in your application.

 Slot sections that are placed inside a A/B test, Personalization or Localization container are not supported.
 Components that are added to such slot sections won't be recognized as variants of the parent container and can not be configured as such However it is possible to place A/B test, Personalization or Localization containers inside of a slot section of a component pattern if these are allowed in the validation settings of the slot section.